urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 Git, the best way to see `$URBIT_HOME` is as a working directory in which changes are automatically committed.

-#1.5 Revision control#
+#1.5 Local revision control#

-Now we're prepared to see the true awesome of a revision-controlled filesystem.
+Now you're ready to see the full power of this fully armed and operational revision-controlled filesystem.

 Of course, you can build a revision-control system on top of Unix.
 And many have.
 That doesn't make Unix a revision-control